LeonResearch/City-Networks/README.md

 ```
 Here `name` takes values in `[paris, shanghai, la, london]`

-**We are currently integrating our dataset into [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html) and expect to release it very soon.**
+**Note**: We are currently integrating our dataset into [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html) and expect to release it very soon.

 ## Baseline Results